 Will it Donut?
-If you are the owner of a donut pan (No. 3 on our Toaster Oven Essentials List) you may have found yourself pondering this question about various food items…croissant dough, cheddar sriracha cornbread or even eggs.
+If you are the owner of a donut pan, you may have found yourself pondering this question about various food items…croissant dough, cheddar sriracha cornbread or even eggs.

-I ran to tell Tim, a fellow “Will it donut?” wonderer.
-He enthusiastically agreed to put on his mad scientist hat and help eat a bunch of savory donut pan eggsperiments.
+My husband, Tim, a fellow “Will it donut?” wonderer enthusiastically agreed to put on his mad scientist hat and help eat a bunch of savory donut pan eggsperiments.

 Three batches later a method for hard-cooked style eggs (whites and yolk cooked through) was ready for sharing so you could enjoy them too.

-Now, what to do with these donut shaped eggs?
-How about we pair them with an equally donut shaped bread, the bagel!
+Now, what to do with these donut-shaped eggs?
+Pair them with an equally donut shaped bread, the bagel!